Alinakay30/advisr-frontend-project/README.md

    1. This new page should display the business name at the top
    2. The location for the business should be placed as a marker inside of a google map (or other map library)
 3. Add to or replace this README.md with instructions on how to run and test your solution

+We will schedule time for you to come in and talk us through your completed project.

 ### Good luck and please let us know if you have any questions!